researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 Needs can declare actions that they can execute and also define call for action to execute an action that counterpart needs declare.

-### Action Declaration
+### Declare Actions

-To declare an action a need uses the `won:action` property appended to the `won:is` branch.
-Each action has a `rdf:type` property with object `won:actionDeclaration` as well as a property `won:actionInputShapesGraph` which references a SHACL graph that defines the input to this action.
+To declare an action a need uses the `won:hasActionDeclaration` property appended to the `won:is` branch.
+Each action declaration has a property `won:hasActionInputShapesGraph` which references a SHACL graph that defines the input to this action.

 The following example defines a need that offers "Taxi in Vienna" with an action declaration: